Updated: Oct 20

 Scientists think this is because these tropical and subtropical regions are very "productive".
 This means that these are high energy systems that can support complex habitats and a large diversity of different species (Derrick et al, 2020).

 Respect the Locals

-However, they found that endemic species richness followed a slightly different pattern.
-All endemic species were found on coastlines (rater than in open ocean habitats) and the species richness when considering only endemic species, was highest outside of equatorial regions.
-The researchers noted that these hotspots occurred at the boundaries of tropical; and temperate ecosystems.
-This was especially true in the southern hemisphere, where there were endemic species hotpots in Australia, South America and South Africa.
-These areas were also where the highest richness of endangered endemic species could be found.
+However, when we look at endemic species richness we see a slightly different pattern.
+Whilst all endemic species were also found on coastlines (rater than in open ocean habitats), the species richness is actually highest outside of equatorial regions and peaks at the boundaries of tropical and temperate ecosystems.
+This is especially true in the southern hemisphere, where there were endemic species hotpots in Australia, South America and South Africa.
+These areas are also where the highest richness of endangered endemic species can be found (Derrick et al, 2020).

 You can learn more about Marine Protected Areas at the Atlas of Marine Protection.
 You can also support the process of implementing new MPAs by supporting your local conservation groups in the UK, Europe, USA, South Africa.

 Dulvy NK, Fowler SL, Musick JA, Cavanagh RD, Kyne PM, Harrison LR, Carlson JK, Davidson LN, Fordham SV, Francis MP & Pollock CM (2014).
 Extinction risk and conservation of the world’s sharks and rays. elife, 3, p.e00590.
 Access online.